ukituki/kata-camp-taskmaster/steps/4-autopilot/README.md

 ## Troubleshooting

 ### Issue: Autopilot stuck
-- Check status with `task-master-ai autopilot-status`
+- Check status with `task-master autopilot-status`
-- Resume with `task-master-ai autopilot-resume` if workflow was interrupted
+- Resume with `task-master autopilot-resume` if workflow was interrupted
-- Abort if needed: `task-master-ai autopilot-abort`
+- Abort if needed: `task-master autopilot-abort`

 ### Issue: Circular dependencies
-- Use `task-master-ai validate-dependencies` to check for issues
+- Use `task-master validate-dependencies` to check for issues
-- Use `task-master-ai fix-dependencies` to automatically fix problems
+- Use `task-master fix-dependencies` to automatically fix problems

 ## Congratulations! 🎉